Abandoned Toddler Case, Family Of One Of The Accused Killer’s Speaks Out

 Global News also spoke to Joey Crier’s sister, Andrea Crier.
 She spoke about the abandoned toddler, her nephew, with tears.
 She said, “I’m really, really devastated…I hope he didn’t lay there and suffer…that poor little boy…I felt sick to my stomach…it’s really heartbreaking.”

 Andrea Crier went on to say that the the couple charged with murder of the abandoned toddler had been couch surfing for a time and the toddler was with them.
-They had stayed with her up until Monday morning.She believed that they were using drugs and she had criticized her brother’s lifestyle and they had gotten in an argument.
+They had stayed with her up until Monday morning.She believed that they were using drugs and she had criticized her brother’s lifestyle and they had gotten into an argument.
 That was when they left.
 Crier said he wanted to go to Mack’s mother’s place to get away from the drama.

 Brandi Raine, the sister of the toddler’s mother, Dalyce Raine, said that the child was supposed to be with his father for a “short visit” while the mother was in school.
 The toddler had been with his father for a little over a month, according to Brandi Raine, before he was abandoned beside the church.